Ethan88/VMF/Member-Investor Node.md

 * Request (QR and Contact Book)
 * Write Check (1:n)
 * Get Cash (Lisa withdrawl; this uses A/R --> LX contract; then LX --> Lisa contract)
+* Deposit ETH.
+Be sure to deposit ETH only from the address you added to your profile during signup.
-* Deposit ETH (this shows the six addresses of your fund, for each risk tier)
+ * (This view shows the six QR codes for the six ETH addresses of your fund, representing each risk tier)
+ * The six QR codes are labeled A0, A1, A2, R, R0, and R1.
+ * Once ETH is deposited in once of these QR codes,
 * Savings Account (LX wallet)
 * Misc.
 Settings
  * Account transfer (multi-sig required, including fund managers and two random member-investors, who must personally verify individual's desire to transfer account to a new owner).